cloudevents/sdk-python/README.md

 requests.post("<some-url>", data=body, headers=headers)
 ```

-You can find a complete example of turning a CloudEvent into a HTTP request [here](samples/http-cloudevents/client.py).
+You can find a complete example of turning a CloudEvent into a HTTP request [in the samples directory](samples/http-cloudevents/client.py).

 #### Request to CloudEvent